justincyberskill/codersx-data-report/README.md

 It simplely query and aggregate data from database

-Then sent those data to the Google Spreadsheet for Statistical and Analize Purpose.
+Then send those data to the Google Spreadsheet for Statistical and Analize Purpose.

 ## Installation requirements
 Please ensure that you installed these things below